iamranchojr/rns-trial-task/README.md

 # rns-trial-task
 RNS Trial Task: A Django Rest API that accepts a file to upload, creates a new key, encrypts the file and stores it in AWS S3.
 It also provides endpoints to list all encrypted files, delete an encrypted file and decrypt encrypted file.
+It encrypts files using the Fernet (symmetric encryption) available in the cryptography module.

 ### API Documentation
 A Postman documentation of the API can be found [here](https://postman.com/link)

 ### Test environment
 The API is hosted on Heroku for testing purposes.
-Click [here](https://postman.com/link) to access it
+Click [here](https://rns-trial-task-7a333c830762.herokuapp.com/) to access it

 ### Getting started
 Install docker desktop locally on your machine